-A witness statement is an obvious example of a document which may be in a Bundle which is likely to refer to other documents by reference number, but there are others.
+A witness statement is an obvious example of a document which may be included in a Hearing Bundle which is likely to refer to other documents by reference number, but there are others.

 Copies of the documents referred to in a witness statement will accompany the statement when it is provided at the "exchange of witness statements" stage, each document copy being labelled with a unique exhibit mark consisting of the witness's initials followed by a serial number.
 A paragraph in the statement might refer to a document by saying, for example, I sent Mr Jones a letter dated 10 September 2020.
 I refer to this letter marked Exhibit JJS23.

-At the disclosure of documents stage the parties exchange copies of relevant documents they have in their possession together with a list of them - "disclosure list".
-An item on the the Respondent's list might be e.g. Rd-41 for the forty-first document.
+At the main disclosure of documents stage the parties exchange copies of relevant documents they have in their possession and they may be accompanied by a list of the documents disclosed - "disclosure list".
+An item on the the Respondent's list might be e.g. R-41 for the forty-first document.

-References in e.g. the Respondent's statement of case might be prefixed with Resp- and that is different from the reference prefix for the Respondent's disclosure list e.g. Rd- so that the two references are easily distinguishable but it is, nevertheless, usual to number documents on the disclosure list not from 1 but from where the numbering of documents accompanying the statement of case left off.
-So, for example, if the documents accompanying the Respondent's statement of case are numbered from Resp-1 to Resp-15, the references used in the Respondent's disclosure list would start at Rd-16.
+If the copies of documents which a party provided at the prior statements of case stage were in native format, further copies would not need to be provided at the main disclosure of documents stage, otherwise native copies would be provided using the same numbering - e.g. R-11 for the native copy of Resp-11.
+If native copies had been provided with the statement of case then it is usual to number disclosed documents not from 1 but from where the numbering of documents accompanying the statement of case left off.
+So, for example, if the native-copy documents accompanying the Respondent's statement of case were numbered from Resp-1 to Resp-15, the references for additional documents used in the Respondent's disclosure would start at R-16.

-Similarly if there should need to be a supplementary disclosure list because new relevant documents have come to light after the main disclosure of documents stage, documents in the Respondent's supplementary disclosure list would start at As-55 if the Respondent's previous disclosure list ended with Rd-54.
+If there should need to be a supplementary disclosure list because new relevant documents have come to light after the main disclosure of documents stage, documents in the Respondent's supplementary disclosure list would start at A-55 if the Respondent's previous disclosure list ended with R-54.

 Most case summaries are produced, after the Bundle has been finalised, by each party's barrister (and so refer to documents by Bundle page number) but a Land Registry Case Summary is a special case.
 A Land Registry Case Summary is produced by H.M.
 Land Registry when they refer a disputed application to the Land Registration Division of the First-tier Tribunal (Property Chamber) at the very beginning of tribunal proceedings.
 A common reference format is LRCS-6 (for document 6 listed in the Land Registry Case Summary).